stan-dev/pystan2/doc/avoiding_recompilation.rst

 like to compile it just once.
 The following demonstrates how to reuse a model in different scripts and between interactive Python sessions.

 **Within sessions** you can avoid recompiling a model in two ways.
-The simplest method is to reuse a fit object in the call to ``stan``.
+The first method is to reuse a fit object in the call to ``stan``.
 For example,

 .. code-block:: python